Thomas-Duggan/Personal_STL_Chess-Board/README.md

 Print 1 of "Chess_Black_King.stl" and "Chess_Black_Queen.stl", both the same color.

-Print 1 of "Chess_White_King.stl" and "Chess_White_Queen.stl", both the same color.
+Print 1 of "Chess_White_King.stl" and "Chess_White_Queen.stl", both the same color but different from the previous.

 ## Purpose